PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Eeh, yeah, no doubt.
 So an Eelpout is, well, imagine an ugly fish."

-The man with the blue sash did not change his expression.
+The man in black did not change his expression.

 "Seriously, envision it in your head."

 "I am."

 "Oh, well, then it's nowhere near ugly enough.
-It's so ugly, this Eelpout, that to think of it is to "
+It's so ugly, this Eelpout, that to think of it is to."

 "I have seen a great many ugly things," said the man in a way that indicated that he, the far worldlier man, was growing tired of this exchange.